 Wall Preparation: So far, we’ve never had to charge additional fees for wall prep.
 We’ve only had brand new walls to paint.
 But if Drew arrived at a location and the walls were in bad shape, we have this caveat in the price quote so that we can charge extra for getting the wall paint-ready.

 Payment Terms: This is very Important!
 We require 50% of the total amount 2 weeks prior to the scheduled start date.
 This allows us to block out 5 or more days on the calendar (thus not accepting other projects for those days) and to purchase the necessary materials prior to the painting.

-Paying a deposit is also a psychological thing with your client – you want to who expects prompt payment, and they are fully committed when they pay half up front.
+Paying a deposit is also a psychological thing with your client – you want to train them to view you as a professional who expects prompt payment, and they are fully committed when they pay half up front.

 If you are just building your portfolio, you may want to only require 30% up front until you’ve become established and you have a good reputation for following through and doing top quality work.

 THE BALANCE is due on the last day of the painting.
 This is because I personally hate chasing money.
 I want to be paid and done with a job when it’s finished.
 Also, I have to pay our assistant on that last day as well.
 And if you know anything about me by reading my posts, you know that I got out of the Art Banking business years ago!